sheunaluko/react_app_builder/README.md

 Current projects within this repository include:

 ##### DreamCatcher (src/apps/dream_catcher/App.tsx):
-A modern digital dream journal for recording your dreams using speech recognition and reviewing them later.
+A modern digital dream journal for recording your dreams using speech recognition.

 ##### MedKit (src/apps/medkit/App.tsx):
 A toolkit for clinical decision support and medical education.